 Working with a copywriter who understands strategic marketing for home health companies can help ensure the money you invest in promoting your agency gives you a solid return in the form of increased market share and revenue.

-Smart, strategic marketing combined with engaging copywriting will help you separate your company from the dozens of other home health companies operating in your area.
+Smart, strategic marketing combined with engaging copywriting will help you separate your company from the dozens of other home health, at home outpatient care and personal aid services agencies operating in your area.
 It’s your best chance to gain an edge in growing your business.
 And the sooner you get your marketing materials done, the sooner you’ll start seeing results.

-According to Referral MD, “When potential patients do not have a recommendation from family or friends on what healthcare professional to use, they typically turn to conducting their own research online.
+According to Referral MD, “When potential patients do not have a recommendation from family or friends on what healthcare professional to use, they typically turn to conducting their own research online to find at-home care.
 This could entail using anything from the search engines to social media as long as the information they find is trustworthy and extensive.”